eiriklied/coffee_script_article/README.md

 #### Comprehensions

-Looping over an array or an object's properties is quite fundamental, and enhancing this experience could really improve the expressiveness in a language.
+Looping over an array or an object's properties is fundamental, and enhancing it really improves the expressiveness in a language.
 In regular JavaScript you would typically use an old fashioned for-loop.
 Underscore.js and jQuery offer functions that can improve the syntax quite a bit, but you still end up with parentheses and curly braces all over the place.
 CoffeeScript has this functionality built into the language.

 Consider the JavaScript code below, where we loop through and array and extract the names of the cars with a high rating.